-This course is intended for students who have demonstrated a high-level of proficiency in reading and writing, have earned an 85% or higher in previous English courses, and who may have scored a high 3 or a 4 on New York State English Language Arts assessments.
 This course has a faster pace than its Regents counterpart.
+Students will study major authors through a variety of genres and participate in written and oral discussions regarding the works.
 Students skills in reading, writing, listening and speaking should enable them to read with excellent comprehension, think critically about and analyze more difficult text and literature.
-Through frequent composition and literary essays evaluated through rubrics, the importance of correct grammar and writing techniques reinforced.
-Vocabulary, literary analysis communication, and collaboration skills are essential components.
+Through frequent composition and literary essays evaluated through rubrics, the importance of correct grammar and writing techniques are reinforced.
+Vocabulary, literary analysis, communication, and collaboration skills are essential components.
 The extensive work in writing includes the preparation of an inquiry-based learning project.